abel-bernabeu/autoencoder/colorization/README.md

 **Using AutoEncoders for face colorization**

-This task consists in the development of a vanilla AutoEncoder with a basic architecture of 3 downsampling steps, 1 linear fc layer and 3 upsamplig steps.
+This task consists in the development of an AutoEncoder for colorizing faces.
+The colorization Strategy has been takeen from the paper

 Tha task has been developed for a better understanding of AutoEncoders, architectures, filters learned, outputs etc...